-Confirmed speakers in this full-day event include Tom Oliver on blending – Blend It Like Beckham, Simon Day of Once Upon A Tree, taking on bottle conditioning and traditional method fermentation, Exploding Myths, and Pilton Cider’s Martin Berkeley on keeving, Arrested Development.
+Confirmed speakers in this full-day event include Tom Oliver on blending – Blend In.
+Stand Out.
+It’s Your Shout, Simon Day of Once Upon A Tree, taking on bottle conditioning and traditional method fermentation, Exploding Myths, and Pilton Cider’s Martin Berkeley on keeving, Arrested Development.

 Yeast comes under the spotlight with Sigrid Gertsen-Schibbye of Lallemand, while James Marsden, Gregg’s Pit, covers the art of record-keeping with The Devil’s in the Detail, and the Ciderologist, Gabe Cook, cider director of The Academy of Beer & Cider, will run a faults masterclass, Senses Working Overtime.

 The morning will close with a panel discussion covering the role of branding and modern routes to market chaired by Susanna Forbes, one half of Little Pomona and beer & cider editor at Imbibe.
 Gabe Cook will lead the closing panel, exploring the future of cider.

 Mini-Cider Workshops at lunchtime plus a Cider Share and social event in the evening will afford plenty of time for discussion and tastings.
 Pershore College is able to offer delegates reasonably-priced accommodation on campus.